lz8399/myblog/content/post/2018/[Tools]Reduce Chrome drive activity(100 percent Drive usage).md

 tags= ["Chrome"]
 +++

-Settings -> Advanced -> Privacy and security -> Disable `Use a prediction service to load pages more quickly`
+Settings -> Advanced -> Privacy and security -> Disable `Protects you and your device from dangerous sites`